Dear Joe & Rochelle, Please Do Something About Long Covid, Anything!

 6) Housing options.
 This one I think would be better served in the private sector.
 My old pre-Long Covid brain would form an application that would match long-term housesitting with people displaced due to "Long Covid."
 We can't do much more than reside and watch over your property, but many are facing homelessness.
 Kind of like Turo, or AirBNB, but matching responsible (with background checks) people to housesit.
 I'm hoping some of my old venture capital connections might pick up on this.

 7) Meaningful and expedited House Bills.
-There are three that have been proposed--more recently with Tim Kaine who has Long Covid;
+There are four that have been proposed--most recently with Mr Beyer.

 The last one is "dead in the water" and the other two are still at the introduction phase.
 My opinion is they all fall woefully short of the above recommendations.
 As if we weren't depressed enough, these bills are a band-aid on a gushing wound.